Semiclassical resonances for matrix Schr\"odinger operators with vanishing interactions at crossings of classical trajectories: Framework and main results

 Here, $\omega_{odd}$ is defined by

 where

 \end{thm}

-The leading coefficient $D(E)$ of $\Im z_h(E)$ may vanish at some energies $E\in \mathfrak{B}_h$, for each (small) $h$, more specifically energies $E$ such that $2\arg(\omega) - h^{-1}\mc{S}(E) \in \pi + 2\pi \Zz$.
-In this case, we observe resonances that are closer to the real axis than those with imaginary part of order $h^{1+2\frac{k+2}{m+1}}$.
-This phenomenon, called \textit{double line of resonances} in the literature, can occur due to the existence of a \textit{directed cycle} in $\Gamma(E_0)$.
-This directed cycle is the (non-classical) trajectory born from the combined classical actions of both $P_1$ and $P_2$.
-On Figure \ref{Fig:PhaseSpaceCrossings}, it corresponds to the simple closed curve linking $\rho_+$ and $\rho_-$ via $a$ and $b$.
+The leading coefficient $D(E)$ (resp. $D_{odd}(E)$) of $\Im z_h(E)$ may vanish at some energies $E\in \mathfrak{B}_h$, for each (small) $h$, more specifically energies $E$ such that $2\arg(\omega) - h^{-1}\mc{S}(E) \in \pi + 2\pi \Zz$.
+In this case, we observe resonances that are closer to the real axis than those with imaginary part of order $h^{1+2(k+1)/(m+1)}$ (resp. $h^{1+2(k+2)/(m+1)}$).
+This phenomenon, called \textit{double line of resonances} in \cite{AFH}, occurs due to the existence of a \textit{directed cycle} in $\Gamma(E_0)$.
+This directed cycle is the (generalized) trajectory born from the combined classical actions of both $P_1$ and $P_2$.
+On Figure \ref{Fig:PhaseSpaceCrossings}, it corresponds to the simple closed curve linking $\rho_+$ and $\rho_-$ via $a_0$ and $b_0$.
 It is illustrated in \cite[Example 2.3]{AFH}.

-The theorem above shows that another phenomenon due to $\mu_{k,m}$ occurs: when $D(E)$ and $D_{odd}$ do not vanish, we observe irregular changes in the power of $h$ of the principal term of $\Im(z_h(E))$ as $k$ varies for a fixed odd $m$.
-Specifically, this power only changes every two $k$: when passing from an odd $k$ to $k+1$, this power remains $1+2(k+2)/(m+1)$.
-Conversely, when transitioning from an even $k$ to $k+1$, this power increases of $4/(m+1)$.
-In comparison, when $m$ is even, the power of $h$ regularly changes in increments of $2/(m+1)$ with each increase in $k$.
-Note that this happens for values of $k$ small enough so that $s = (k+1)/(m+1)$.